 Inline Skates vs Rollerblades: What is the difference between them?

-Rollerblades are a type of inline skates.
+Rollerblades are a type of inline skate.
 In fact, Rollerblade is a company that made the very first “rollerblades” back in the 1980s.
 All inline skates and rollerblades have a single axle with 3-5 wheels on each skate.

 If we compare inline speed skates to rollerblades, then most rollerblades have a high-top boot and slightly wider wheels.
 The larger boot and wider wheels makes skating in rollerblades easier than on inline speed skates.

-Inline speed skates, on the other hand, have thin, very tall wheels (100mm-130mm) that are best for speed.
+Inline speed skates, on the other hand, have thin, very tall inline speed skate wheels (100mm-130mm) that are best for speed.
 They also have very short low-top boots that come under the ankle bone.
 This makes it easier for competitive speed skaters to dig deep and keep their speed up going around corners.